 (2) The payment may be made either directly, including by electronic means, or by lodging the amount with an authorised agent of the bond administrator.

-[Clause 5A inserted by No. 60 of 2011 s.
+[Clause 5A inserted: No. 60 of 2011 s.
 87(12).]

 5. Disposal of security bond by bond administrator